East Cape War: Crown apology

 In 2013 the Crown apologised for the injustices involved in Hawke's Bay land dealings, the "unreasonable ultimatum" at Omarunui and the raids, killings and incarcerations that followed.
 The apology also included the 1867 land confiscations and the subsequent "devastating impact" and long-last poverty that resulted.
 The Crown agreed to pay $23 million as financial redress.

 A separate 2013 Waitangi Tribunal report said the action of Crown forces on the East Coast from 1865 to 1869—the East Coast War and the start of Te Kooti's War—resulted in the deaths of proportionately more Māori than in any other district during the New Zealand wars.
 It condemned the "illegal imprisonment" of a quarter of the area's adult male population at the Chatham Islands and said the loss in war of an estimated 43 percent of the male population, many through acts of "lawless brutality", was a stain on New Zealand's history and character.

+Commemoration

+Tuirina Wehi wrote a waiata Waerenga-a-Hika to commemorate the battle at the pā.
+In 2019 it was arranged for the New Zealand Youth Choir by Robert Wiremu.